-The JPB is currently forecasting commencement of revenue service with 14 new EMUs on April 2, 2024.
+The JPB is currently forecasting commencement of revenue service with 14 new EMUs between April 1 and July 1, 2024.

-PMOC Observations:
+> PMOC Observations:

-- The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.
+- The PMOC is pleased that the PCEP team has increased scheduling resources and has produced an integrated master schedule (IMS).
+The PMOC has provided some initial comments on the IMS and will work closely with the PCEP scheduling team to refine the schedule and to assist in the development of best schedule management practices.
+These practices include enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises. - The PMOC observes that the renewed emphasis on partnering between owner and contractor to promptly identify problems and collaborate to find and implement fair and effective solutions appears to be producing positive results.
 The successful accomplishment of Interim Milestone 1 can be a strong demonstration of the teams' ability to work together. - The JPB has achieved a global settlement with BBII, its electrification contractor.
 The settlement includes agreed upon dates for various schedule milestones, as well as incentives for early completion of the work.
 The PMOC is pleased that the JPB has achieved a settlement of its lengthy dispute with BBII including an accepted schedule.
-However, the PMOC has not yet reviewed the details of BBII's re-baselined schedule or the PCEP's plan for proactive schedule management to avoid a recurrence of the prior schedule issues.
+However, the PMOC has not yet reviewed the details of BBII's rebaselined schedule or the PCEP's plan for proactive schedule management to avoid a recurrence of the prior schedule issues.
 Two years of complex work remain to complete the PCEP.
-The PMOC is pleased to see an increase in scheduling resources for the PCEP.
-The PMOC continued to strongly encourages the PCEP to develop a fully integrated MPS, implement best schedule management practices such as enforcing timely receipt of required updates, prompt review and resolution of contractor schedule issues, regular identification of the controlling operation(s), and the timely development of workarounds and Plan Bs to avoid unpleasant surprises.